junxit/us-congress-bills-114/bill.md

     - **(A)** *In general* Section 227(e)(3)(A) of the Communications Act of 1934 (47 U.S.C.
 227(e)(3)(A)) is amended by striking “Not later than 6 months after the date of enactment of the Truth in Caller ID Act of 2009, the Commission” and inserting “The Commission”.
     - **(B)** *Deadline* The Commission shall prescribe regulations to implement the amendments made by this subsection not later than 18 months after the date of enactment of this Act.
   - **(5)** *Effective date* The amendments made by this subsection shall take effect on the date that is 6 months after the date on which the Commission prescribes regulations under paragraph (4).
-- **(b)** *Consumer education materials on how to avoid scams that rely upon misleading or inaccurate caller identification information*
+- **(b)** *Consumer education materials on how To avoid scams that rely upon misleading or inaccurate caller identification information*
   - **(1)** *Development of materials* Not later than 1 year after the date of enactment of this Act, the Commission, in coordination with the Federal Trade Commission, shall develop consumer education materials that provide information about—
     - **(A)** ways for consumers to identify scams and other fraudulent activity that rely upon the use of misleading or inaccurate caller identification information; and
     - **(B)** existing technologies, if any, that a consumer can use to protect against such scams and other fraudulent activity.